snap-one/docs-driverworks/README.md

 The Table Logger utility has been provided to assist driver developers in identifying areas within their driver that may be using a growing amount of memory.
 The utility is executed from within ComposerPro at the driver level on the Lua tab.
 For more information, please see the [table_logger_utility][11] folder.

+#### Webview Styleguide

+A comprehensive guide of elements used in the Control4 OS3 to assist 3rd party webview developers to achieve a seamless experience in their contribution to extend the system for the end user.

 #### Control4 Logo Usage

 Use of the Control4 logo requires review of the logo Style Guide.
 In addition to the Style Guide, several asset folders are provided in the control4-logo.zip file.
 These include logo samples in.png, jpg and .eps formats.
 Please see the [control4_logo_usage][15] folder for more information.